Plan ahead for simpler Ramadan meals

 Why Simplifying Meals Matters in Ramadan

 The essence of Ramadan lies in worship, self-control, and gratitude.
-While breaking the fast is an important occasion, it’s easy to get caught up in the idea of preparing lavish meals, leaving little time for Qur’an recitation, extra prayers, or family bonding.
+While breaking the fast with a delicious meal is an important occasion, it’s easy to get caught up in the idea of preparing lavish meals, leaving little time for Qur’an recitation, extra prayers, or family bonding.

-By simplifying your approach to meal preparation, you free up precious time for ibadah (worship) and ensure you align your daily activities with the spiritual priorities of Ramadan.
+By simplifying your approach to meal preparation with a Ramadan meal plan and some strategic Ramadan meal prep, you free up precious time for ibadah (worship) and ensure you align your daily activities with the spiritual priorities of Ramadan.

 1. Cook in Advance

 Prepare meals in bulk before the holy month of Ramadan begins.
-Cooking large portions of soups, stews, or casserole dishes and freezing them can save you countless hours later.
+Cooking large portions of soups, one-pot stews, or casserole dishes that you can make ahead and freeze can save you countless hours later.

-Not only does this cut down on time spent over the stove, but it also reduces daily decision-making stress.
+Not only does this save time spent over the stove, but it also reduces daily decision-making stress.
+It will be a relief to know that all of the day’s meals are already planned and you can focus on what’s truly important.

 Make It Work: